HL7/US-Core/input/pagecontent/general-guidance.md

 **Server Recommendations:**
 - A FHIR Server **SHOULD** not delete resources.
-- A FHIR server **SHOULD** update the appropriate resource status to `entered-in-error` or `inactive`.
+- A FHIR Server **SHOULD** update the appropriate resource status to `entered-in-error` or `inactive`.
-- A FHIR Server **SHOULD** allow these resources to be searchable by client applications.
+- A FHIR Server **SHOULD** allow these resources to be searchable by Client applications.
-- If the FHIR server has updated the resource status to `entered-in-error`:
+- If the FHIR Server has updated the resource status to `entered-in-error`:
     -  For *patient facing* applications, A FHIR Server **SHOULD** remove the resource's contents, leaving only an id and status.
 Note that this typically will not conform to the US Core or FHIR StructureDefinitions.
     - For *provider-facing* applications,  the content may be supplied with content and additional detail (such as the reason for the status change) that the patient viewing system would typically not have access to.